tiagonmas/ParticleButtons/README.md

 In the settings screen you have to fill in several fields:
 1. Button Name -
 2. Function Name - The name of the function that will be called.
 As defined in your firmware code (eg: Particle.function("garage", garage));
 3. Token - The Auth token to call the particle function.
+Check [docs](https://docs.particle.io/tutorials/device-cloud/authentication/#access-tokens)
 4. Device ID - The id ID of your device that you want to call.
+Check your [console](https://console.particle.io/devices) for the Device Id.
 5. Function Arguments - The arguments that are passed to the cloud function
 6. Enabled - If the button is enabled in the main screen.
 If disabled the cloud funcion will not be called.
 7. Order - to control how multiple buttons show up in the main screen.
 Lower numbers show first.